NeuralEnsemble/NeuroinformaticsTutorial/Exercises/Exercise6_NeuroNLP.md

 #### Explore Networks from recent Publications

-  In a recent paper by Sun Yi et. al., Neural signatures of dynamic stimulus selection in Drosophila, they describe a feedforward visual pathway from the medulla to the central complex..
+  In a recent paper by Sun Yi et. al., Neural signatures of dynamic stimulus selection in Drosophila, they describe a feedforward visual pathway from the medulla to the central complex.
 We can recreate and explore this network in NeuroNLP, by opening the following [10.1038/nn.4581](https://neuronlp.fruitflybrain.org/index.html?tag=10.1038/nn.4581) Tag.